gravitational/selinux/README.md

 Common SELinux package used across the container ecosystem.

+## Teleport Fork

+This fork exists to add finding the correct SELinux user mapping from a Linux user and reading the `failsafe_context` file in `GetDefaultContextWithLevel`.
+This is required for Teleport SSH's SELinux support.

+This fork may be archived when the equivalent functionality exists upstream.

 ## Usage

 Prior to v1.8.0, the `selinux` build tag had to be used to enable selinux functionality for compiling consumers of this project.